+, and data so people can

+use it.

+2. Please define each of the statistic cal terms below:

+(a) sample size (n)

+(b) mean / (x)

+(c) median

-- 2. Please define each of the statistical terms below: - (a) sample size (n) number of observations - (b) mean / (x) average - (c) median the midpoint - (d) range \\\\\ difference between extremes (highest value and lowest value) - 3.
-Complete the basic statistic calculations Paul Andersen uses in the video using the data set below.
+(d) range -

+3. Complete the basic statistic calculations Paul Andersen uses in the video using the data set below.
 Show all of your work and round your answer to the nearest tenth.